 1939 - A January 2 photo by Herman Schultheis showing crowds leaving after the Rose Parade.
 We have the Fox Pasadena at the left, with Western Auto the retail tenant on the corner.
 Thanks to Carol Momsen for spotting the photo in the Los Angeles Public Library collection.

-1940 - Looking east in an Auto Club of Southern California photo appearing in a short "Then and Now: Pasadena" video from KCET.
+1940 - Looking east in an Auto Club of Southern California photo appearing in a short "Then and Now: Pasadena" video clip from KCET.
 Thanks to the Los Angeles City Historical Society for posting it on their Facebook page.

 1940 - A detail from the Auto Club photo.
 They were running "Arise My Love" with Claudette Colbert and Ray Milland along with "Tin Pan Alley" with Jack Oakie.
-Note that "Fox" has been taken off the marquee.
+Note that "Fox" had been taken off the marquee.

 1941 - An entrance detail with a poster for "The Night of January 16th" on the left.
 Thanks to Bill Gabel for finding the trade magazine photo for a post on Cinema Treasures.